 - Preheat your air fryer on the "Air Fry" setting to 375°F (190°C).Spray the basket tray with an even coating of canola spray to prevent the fish from sticking to the basket.

-- Lay the filet into the seasoned cornmeal.
+- Lay the fillet into the seasoned cornmeal.
 Press the catfish into the mixture then flip it over, pressing down again on the other side.
 This ensures the cornmeal sticks to the catfish well.
-Lift the filets up and shake off any excess cornmeal.
+Lift the fillets up and shake off any excess cornmeal.

-- Next, lay the catfish filets on the greased tray.
-Bread a second catfish filet this way.
+- Next, lay the catfish fillets on the greased tray.
+Bread a second catfish fillet this way.

-- Lay two filets on the tray at a time to allow the air to circulate properly while air frying.
+- Lay two fillets on the tray at a time to allow the air to circulate properly while air frying.
 Lightly spray the surface with more canola oil.
 This gives the air fryer something to bind to, which gives the fish some color.
-Wait until just before cooking to bread the remaining filets.
+Wait until just before cooking to bread the remaining fillets.

 Air Fry, then Serve